simplesourcing/simplesagas/README.md

 If one of the operations fails it may be necessary to execute compensating actions against those actions that have already been successfully executed.

-Simple Sagas is a simple, flexible and resilient mechanism for executing Sagas, where all inter-process communication is handled via Kafka.
+Simple Sagas is a simple, flexible and resilient mechanism for executing sagas, where all inter-process communication is handled via Kafka.
 It takes full advantage of the robustness and fault-tolerance provided by Kafka and Kafka Streams.

 It also integrates natively with the [Simple Sourcing](https://http://simplesource.io/) event sourcing framework.